Christchurch: the end of our trip is near

 Christchurch will be the final stop in this tour around New Zealand.
 No reason not to explore this city as good as any other places we visited.

 Christchurch is the largest city on the Southern Island in New Zealand.
 It felt not at all like a big city.
-Of course different than the places we stayed in during the last days, but nothing that felt really urban, actually.
+Of course different than the places we stayed in during the last days, but nothing that felt urban.